Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 For $9 USD, you can purchase a one-day Jeju City Tour Bus pass that lets you hop on & off a dedicated bus that stops at popular tourist destinations in Jeju Island.

-While the Jeju City Tour Bus is limited to specific sites in Jeju and by times, it is more tourist-friendly and an alternative to traveling in Jeju without a car.
+While the Jeju City Tour Bus is limited to specific sites in Jeju and by times, it is more tourist-friendly.

-🎫 You can buy a Jeju Bus Hop On & Hop Off Day Pass here
+🎫 Buy a Jeju Bus Hop On & Hop Off Day Pass online

-If you read through all of this, and said nope, getting around Jeju without a car is just not for me!, you can also opt for hiring a private driver in Jeju, which will cost significantly more, but will save you time.
+If you read through all of this, and said nope, getting around Jeju without a car is just not for me!
+You can also opt for hiring a private driver in Jeju, which will cost more, but will save you time.

 🚕 Check the prices for a private driver for Jeju Island

-You can also choose to join a group tour in Jeju Island, which generally provides transportation.
+You can also choose to join a group tour in Jeju Island, which generally provides transportation and will take you to some of Jeju’s most popular sites.

-I hope these Jeju public transport tips were helpful, especially if traveling Jeju without a car is your only option.
+I hope these tips were helpful, especially if traveling Jeju without a car is your only option.

 Personally, I’d travel Jeju without a car for a third time!
-It’s an adventure!
+While it won’t be the easiest, it was always a fun adventure.

 Quick Jeju Island Links:

-🎫 Join a group tour exploring different parts of Jeju
+🎫 Join a group tour that provides transportation

 🏝 Ultimate Jeju Korea Travel Guide: where to stay, things to do, attractions, hotels, bus guide 🚌